Supernova: Telescope findings

 SN 2013fs was recorded three hours after the supernova event on 6 October 2013, by the Intermediate Palomar Transient Factory.
-This is among the earliest a supernova has been caught after detonation, and it is the earliest for which spectra have been obtained, beginning at six hours after the actual explosion.
+This is among the earliest supernovae caught after detonation, and it is the earliest for which spectra have been obtained, beginning six hours after the actual explosion.
 The star is located in a spiral galaxy named NGC 7610, 160 million light-years away in the constellation of Pegasus.

 The supernova SN 2016gkg was detected by amateur astronomer Victor Buso from Rosario, Argentina, on 20 September 2016.
 It was the first time that the initial "shock breakout" from an optical supernova had been observed.
 The progenitor star has been identified in Hubble Space Telescope images from before its collapse.
 Astronomer Alex Filippenko noted: "Observations of stars in the first moments they begin exploding provide information that cannot be directly obtained in any other way."